Rocca di Manerba

 Events in Manerba del Garda

-A nice venture for children is the treasure hunt in the ruins of the Rocca's castle that takes place in August, as well as the tourist train that moves around town in the various streets of Manerba in the summer.
+A nice venture for children is the treasure hunt in the ruins of the Rocca's castle that takes place in August, as well as the tourist train that moves around the town in various streets of Manerba in the summer.

 During the winter holidays Manerba sets up a mechanic nativity scene, with over 500 moving animatronics that cover an area of 240 square meters.